What to Expect at a Bootstrappers Breakfast

 We sit in a circle, not in a classroom or lecture format.
 In contrast to most meetings where there is a speaker or a panel that sits facing the audience, Bootstrappers Breakfast® meetings are conducted in a roundtable discussion format where everyone is part of the roundtable.
 Anyone can ask for assistance, contribute insights, and take part.

-The “networking” at a Bootstrappers Breakfast normally takes place after the formal part of the meeting, after folks have had a chance to get acquainted and understand each other.
+The “networking” at a Bootstrappers Breakfast normally occurs after the formal part of the meeting, after folks have had a chance to get acquainted and understand each other.
 We open with introductions and a request for discussion items.
-Then the roundtable discussions begin. and go around the table.
-This is actually very time efficient because each participant will everyone only needs to introduce themselves once, compared to a “sage on the stage” event where you need to introduce yourself over again to each person you strike up a conversation with.
+Then, the roundtable discussion begins as we go around the table.
+This is very time efficient because each participant only needs to introduce themselves once, compared to a “sage on the stage” event where you need to introduce yourself again to each person you strike up a conversation with.

 We welcome the entrepreneurially curious, first time entrepreneurs, and serial entrepreneurs.
-We just ask that they are thoughtful in their approach and are interested in taking part in serious conversations.
-So we get a pretty diverse audience: folks in their 20’s through their 60’s, men and women, entrepreneurs visiting Silicon Valley from all over the world, and an interesting mix of entrepreneurs based here.
+We just ask that they be thoughtful in their approach and interested in taking part in serious conversations.
+So we get a diverse audience: folks in their 20s through 60s, men and women, entrepreneurs visiting Silicon Valley from all over the world, and an interesting mix of entrepreneurs based here.

 Join Us at a Bootstrappers Breakfast